yourmomentsapp/moments-website/README.md

-So, every time that a change that changes the visual appearance of the website is made, the `npm run build` command should be run, and the results of the `dist` folder should be copied into the `public` folder.
+So, every time that a change that changes the visual appearance of the website is made, the `npm run build` command should be run, and the results of the `dist` folder should be copied into the `docs` folder.